 At this moment, we see ground-breaking disruption taking place across most industries.
 Consider the list of Fortune 1000 companies.
 Over the last 40 years, starting in 1973, major changes have taken place.
 By 1983, one-third of these companies have fallen off the list.
 By 2013, only 30 percent of the original companies remain on the list.
 This pace of change will continue to increase as only a third of today’s major companies are expected to survive the next 25 years.

 Digital technology developments are the leading disrupter, fed by social, mobile, cloud, big data, artificial intelligence and growing demand for “anytime-anywhere” access to information.
-Other causes include changing global demographics, increase in entrepreneurship and innovation, which is closing the gap between mature and developing economies, and the movement of economic centers from West to East and North to South.
+Other causes include changing global demographics, an increase in entrepreneurship and innovation, which is closing the gap between mature and developing economies, and the movement of economic centers from West to East and North to South.

 Professional services like architecture, engineering, construction, accounting, legal, and consulting have not been significantly impacted by these technology developments.
 But all signs are there that real change is coming, and that the industry is at the gates of a digital transformation process.
 The biggest impact might not just come from new ways of organizing and delivering professional services, but also the very nature of the “practical expertise” that professionals deliver.